kedami91/GitDemo/README.md

 # GitDemo Repo
-This is a demo app for the Git Course
+This is a Sample Repository for the Git Course

 ## Roadmap
 * Add new features